chelseavalentine/Notes/Clojure/Clojure-1.md

 ### Chapter 3: Do things: A Clojure crash course

-* whitespace separates operands, and commas are interpreted as whitespace
+* whitespace delimits operands, and commas are interpreted as whitespace

 #### Control flow